|

 this is convenient when you want to search other files in the same

 directory as the current file.
-As at other prompts, you can also
+As at other prompts, you can also press

-the response first, press Alt-E.
+response first, press Alt-e.

 You can use extended file patterns to search in multiple directories